alexbarton/backup-script/README.md

   "success" in the summary and exit code of the backup script.

 Please note that neither `ssh_args_add`, `rsync_args_add`, `compress`, nor any "exclude" parameters are supported when using the "scp" backup type!
-And There "scp" backup type never *deletes* files from the backup store; so if you reduce the list of files to backup, old files will still be kept, because they were already saved in an older generation (but no longer updated).
+And the "scp" backup type never *deletes* files from the backup store; so if you reduce the list of files to backup, old files will still be kept, because they were already saved in an older generation (but no longer updated).